caiks/WBOT02/README.md

 Another problem is the inherent limit to *model* growth of a passive observer.
 While the wotbot can direct its gaze it is not in control of the *events* available to it and so does not grow more than expected.
 Before *history* overflow, *fud* growth per *event* per threshold is limited to a theoretical maximum of around two; *model* growth per second is also limited by the rate at which *events* are obtained.
 Scanning modes have good *fud* growth but the compute requirements reduce *model* growth per second.
 In overflow, we have seen above that actual-potential *likelihood* modes tend to be below the theoretical growth rates as *events* roll off.
 Using active *size* rather than accumulated *size* pushes the rate a little above the expected overflow rate, but not enough to prevent negligible rates after a few multiples of overflow.
 The way to overcome this limitation is to be able to control the environment.
 An infant, for example, has agency and can vary the amount of attention given to a toy.
 Thus a small number of *slices* will receive a concentrated sequence of similar *events* repeatedly passing the threshold for *induction* in a short time.
 In other words an agent can overcome the overflow problem with 'burstiness'.
 Perhaps initially unusual *slices* attract attention (or fear) and then the momentum of *event* acquistion (possibly at a safe distance) carries the *slice* from negative *likelihood* through the zero *likelihood* doldrums into positive *likelihood* and then past the induce threshold.
 In this way, even with limited *history size* and compute resources, *models* could grow at reasonable rates indefinitely, given a suitably rich environment.
 We will have to give the wotbot locomotion and manipulation eventually.
 Patient watching of videos, especially the artificial productions of Hollywood, can only take us so far.

 So, while scanning single *level models* has brought us almost to qualitative features with moderate realtime compute, we will focus on using offline processing for *multi-level models* in the short term.
-Later on, when we come back to realtime vision processing, we may be able to use *slice* topologies as a substitute for scanning.
+Later on, when we come back to realtime vision processing, we may be able to use *slice* topologies as a substitute for scanning, although computation may still limit the contiguity of the stream of *events*.
 Eventually an embodied wotbot with multi-modal and temporal *multi-level models* that can interact burstily with its environment and other agents will certainly need to decide its actions based on *slice* transition expectations.

 <a name="Multi_level_models"></a>